 - 2.3 Publications.
 The sale or offer for sale by the U. T. System or a subcontractor, under an approved written agreement, of any publication of the U. T. System or any of its institutions or of any book or other printed material to be used in the regular academic work of an institution. - 2.4 Services.
-Any offering of services and related products by a third party or by U. T. System and/or one or more of its institutions on behalf of a third party (a "Third Party Service Offering") established and maintained primarily for the convenience of students, faculty, staff, or patients.
-Such Third Party Service Offering must be established and maintained pursuant to a written agreement between the third party and the affected U. T. System entity or entities and such written agreement: - (a) clearly sets for the nature and scope of the solicitation activities that the third party is permitted to undertake on U. T. System property and is construed to prohibit any solicitation activities not specifically enumerated in such written agreement; - (b) is of specified duration with defined renewal procedures and periods; and - (c) includes appropriate provisions to protect the privacy of students, faculty, staff, and patients and requires compliance with Section 2 above. - 2.5 Sale of Items at Events.
+Any service or service facility for the convenience of the students, staff, faculty, patients, or bona fide visitors that is operated or maintained by the U. T. System or any of its institutions or by a subcontractor or lessee of either, under an approved written agreement, including, but not limited to: (1) any bookstore, specialty store, laundry, pharmacy, cafeteria. or food service; (2) a child care facility limited to children or bona fide dependents of students, faculty, or staff; (3) a State or federal credit union with membership limited primarily to students, faculty, and staff of the U.T.
+System or any of its institutions and other area institutions of higher education, and the officers and employees of organizations closely related to the component institution's educational mission, such as officially recognized alumni associations and cooperative bookstores; (4) private post office boxes under an approved written agreement that limits the use to students, faculty, and staff of the institution; (5) unmanned teller machines and drop-boxes for express delivery services that are located and maintained under an approved written agreement that prohibits advertising the location of the unmanned teller machine or drop-boxes to the general public; or (6) a travel agency under an approved written agreement that limits the use primarily to students, faculty, and staff of the institution and prohibits advertising the institutional location of the travel agency to the general public. - 2.5 Sale of Items at Events.
 The sale or offer for sale by the U. T. System or any of its institutions or a subcontractor, under an approved written agreement, of food, drink, souvenirs, novelty items, and programs at athletic contests or other programs or events sponsored or authorized by the U. T. System or any of its institutions. - 2.6 Collections and Sales by University Organizations.
-The collection of contributions or the sale of merchandise, publications, food, or nonalcoholic beverages by the students' association or by a registered student, faculty, or staff organization.
-A students' association or a registered student, faculty, or staff organization may not conduct such solicitation activities on behalf of or for the benefit of any individual, association, organization, corporation, or group of individuals that is not registered as a student, faculty, or staff organization or that is not otherwise qualified under the criteria of Section 2.9 below to conduct solicitation.
+The collection of contributions or the sale of merchandise.

+publications, food, or nonalcoholic beverages by the students' association or by a registered student, faculty, or staff organization.
+A students' association or a registered student, faculty, or staff organization may not conduct such solicitation activities on behalf of or for the benefit of any individual, association, organization, corporation, or group of individuals that is not registered as a student, faculty, or staff organization or that is not otherwise qualified under the criteria of Section 2.9 immediately below to conduct solicitation.
 In the case of specific drives for disaster relief, the chief student affairs officer of the institution may approve a drive that complies with all other requirements of Section 2 immediately above.
 Texas law allows a registered student organization to be relieved from State sales tax liability in certain circumstances detailed in the Texas Tax Code.
 All proposed sales events are subject to applicable provisions of these Rules and to other institutional policies concerning the time, place, and manner of solicitation.
 The items offered for sale may not be items that the organization has obtained on consignment.